d0minicO/Owens_et_al_Tiled-C/README.md

 ## Analysis part 2

-Raw matrix data and quality control plots are included in this github submission.
+Raw matrix data and quality control plots and statistics are included in this github submission.
 Raw sequencing data has been uploaded to GEO. https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE184490

 *R code by Dominic Owens*: